Peter Kay’s Car Share

 There is a certain amount of snobbery in British comedy.
 And a distrust of anything that might be considered “mainstream”.
 It’s a very easy thing to throw accusations about lazy broad comedy around, but the truth is that broad, mainstream comedy that is done well is very hard to get right.
 And Car Share gets it right, in spades.

 There’s lots to love.
 It starts with the little things, like the radio inserts and ads, as well as the throwaway sight gags like road signs (one for the Shaun Ryder Rehab Centre sticks in the mind).
-The moment in episode 4 where John sits with his nan in the car having to listen to a very awkward funeral director’s advert is a beautiful little vignette of awkwardness.
+The moment in episode 4 where John sits with his nan in the car having to listen to an awful funeral director’s advert is a beautiful little vignette of awkwardness.

-My only complaint is that four episodes is hardly any length at all.
+My only complaint is that four episodes in this series is hardly any length at all.
 As soon as it started, it was done.
 But I suppose you can’t have everything.